healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 Type: Cool-touch, anti-slip

 The cool-touch handle is made of BPA-free plastic (+3).
-It doesn’t have an ergonomic contour or anti-slip feature, but feels secure and comfortable on the wrist nonetheless (+4).
-Quite different from other electric kettles, the power switch of this one is on its handle.
+It feels secure and comfortable despite not having an ergonomic contour or anti-slip feature (+4).
+The power switch of the Mueller, however, is positioned on the handle as opposed to on the carafe.

 ### 7.0 - Lid